Unsung Hero (For King & Country song): Commercial performance

 "Unsung Hero" debuted at number 42 on the US Hot Christian Songs chart dated 22 January 2022, concurrently charting at No. 4 on the Christian Digital Song Sales chart.

 Music videos

 The official music video for "Unsung Hero" was published on For King & Country's YouTube channel on 7 January 2022.
 The music video features home movies and photos from the duo's childhood.
 The official lyric video for the song was uploaded on YouTube on 21 January 2022.

-Movie
+Film

-On November 30, 2022, the brothers announced via social media that they had made a movie with their brother Ben, called Unsung Hero, which is about their mother, but they didn't announce a release date.
+On 30 November 2022, the brothers announced via social media that they had made a film with their brother Ben, called Unsung Hero, which is about their mother, although they didn't announce a release date.
+The film is scheduled to release on 26 April 2024 by Lionsgate.